zowe/docs-site/docs/user-guide/configure-zowe-server.md

 # Installing and starting the Zowe started task (ZWESVSTC)

 Zowe has a number of runtimes on z/OS: the z/OS Service microservice server, the Zowe Application Server, and the Zowe API Mediation Layer microservices.
-A single PROCLIB `ZWESVSTC` is used to start all of these microservices.
-This member is installed by Zowe into the data set SAMPLIB `SZWESAMP` during the installation or either a convenience build or SMP/E.
+A single PROCLIB member `ZWESVSTC` is used to start all of these microservices.
+This member is installed by Zowe into the SAMPLIB data set `SZWESAMP` during the installation or either a convenience build or SMP/E.

 This topic describes how to configure the z/OS runtime in order to launch Zowe.
 You can do these manually (as described in this topic) or use scripts to install and configure the cross memory server (see [Installing and Configuring Zowe z/OS components using scripts](scripted-configure-server.md#zowe-z-os-components).

 ## Step 1: Copy the PROCLIB member ZWESVSTC

 When the Zowe runtime is launched, it is run under a z/OS started task with the PROCLIB member named `ZWESVSTC`.
 A sample PROCLIB is created during installation into the PDS `SZWESAMP(ZWESVSTC)`.
-To launch Zowe as a started task, you must copy this member to a PDS that is in the proclib concatenation path.
+To launch Zowe as a started task, you must copy this member to a PDS that is in the PROCLIB concatenation path.

 ## Step 2: Configure ZWESVSTC to run under the correct user ID